-M. “Green Street” means a vegetated stormwater management facility located within the planting strip or other portion of public or private rights-of-way.
+M. “Green Street” means a vegetated stormwater management facility located within a public or private right-of-way.

 N. “Groundwater Discharge” means a discharge pumped or directed from the ground.
 Groundwater-related discharges include but not limited to, subsurface water from site remediation and investigations, well development, Brownfield development, discharges from footing and foundation drains, and subsurface water associated with construction or property management dewatering activities.

-O. “Public Right of Way” means the area within the confines of a dedicated public street, an easement owned by the City, or other area dedicated for public use for streets or public utility facilities.
+P. “Public Right-of-Way” means the area within the confines of a dedicated public street, an easement owned by the City, or other area dedicated for public use for streets or public utility facilities.

-S. “Stormwater” means water that originates as precipitation on a particular site, basin, or watershed.
-Also referred to as runoff.
+U. “Stormwater” means water that originates as precipitation on a particular site, basin, or watershed.

 17.32.030 Permit Required.